danielabar/meblog/src/markdown/active_storage_form_errors.md

 ![active storage direct upload network requests](../images/active-storage-direct-upload-network-requests.png "active storage direct upload network requests")

 * **Direct Upload Request:** The first request (`/rails/active_storage/direct_uploads`) is made from the client-side JavaScript to the Rails server to initiate the upload.
 This request contains metadata about the file (like its name, content type, checksum, etc.).
-The Rails server then responds with an upload URL (e.g., for a storage service like S3 or local storage) and a `signed_id` to track the file.
+The Rails server then responds with an upload URL and a `signed_id` to track the file.
 *  **File Upload to Storage:** The second request (`/rails/active_storage/disk/...`) is a PUT request that uploads the file (e.g., `receipt-1.pdf`) to the storage service, using the URL provided in the first request.
 The client sends the file's binary data in the body of this request.
 * **Form Submission:** The third request is a regular form submission to create the `ExpenseReport` (e.g., `POST /expense_reports`).

-Recall earlier when walking through the Happy Path, we learned that three things need to be true for an attachment to be successfully saved:
+Recall earlier when walking through the [Happy Path](../active_storage_form_errors#happy-path), we learned that three things need to be true for an attachment to be successfully saved:

 1. File uploaded to storage service.
 2. New record inserted in database table `active_storage_blobs` with the `key` matching the file name uploaded to storage.